Lead Exposure and its Impact on Your Health

 Sources of Lead Exposure in Pennsylvania

 Battery manufacturing and recycling plants employ and support many families throughout Pennsylvania.
 Employees must be regularly monitored through medical surveillance and blood testing to ensure the levels of lead in their blood are within allowable limits.
-The standard for industrial exposure and allowable levels is currently set at 40 µg/dL.
-This level could still be too high for many workers, including those with health conditions, non-occupational lead exposure, accumulated exposure, or those with abnormal absorption rates⁴.
+The standard for industrial exposure and allowable levels are currently set at 40 µg/dL, although that level could still be too high for many workers, including those with health conditions, non-occupational lead exposure, accumulated exposure, or those with abnormal absorption rates ⁴.

 Other Sources of Lead Exposure

 Costume, toy, and vending machine jewelry has been found to contain high levels of lead.
-Because lead is not usually absorbed through the skin, the jewelry is safe to wear.
-However, children may be exposed to lead if the jewelry is chewed on or swallowed.
-At least two recent cases of lead poisoning related illness or death have been attributed to jewelry that was swallowed by children⁶.
+Because lead is not absorbed through the skin, the jewelry is safe to wear.
+However, children may be exposed to lead if the jewelry is put in the mouth or swallowed.
+Other items, such as antique dishware, silverware, and jewelry, may also be a source of exposure ⁶.

 Certain food sources might contribute to lead exposure, particularly some types of candy, alternative medicines, and spices.
-An analysis of difference spices discovered the presence of lead in over 50% of samples.
-Some spices, like Georgian saffron, had detectable levels of lead in 100% of samples.
-Although food actionable levels of lead are set at 2 ppb, Georgian saffron had lead concentrations of up to 48,000 ppb.
-Other spices with a high concentration or occurrence of lead were curry, chili powder, masala, turmeric, and paprika⁷.
+An analysis of 50 spices from 41 countries was conducted between 2008 and 2017 to determine the number of spices containing lead over food actionable levels of 2 ppb.
+The analysis discovered the presence of lead in over 50% of the samples.
+In some spice samples, like Georgian saffron, lead was present in 100% of the samples.
+Georgian saffron had lead concentrations of up to 48,000 ppm.
+Other spices with a high concentration or occurrence of lead were curry, chili powder, masala, turmeric, and paprika ⁷.
 Candies and herbal remedies made from spices with high concentrations of lead will have high concentrations as well.

 Symptoms of Lead Poisoning